Ramandeepsingh1993/Notes/README.md

 Notes
 A confusion matrix is a table used to evaluate the performance of a classification algorithm.
 It summarizes the predictions made by a model against the actual labels in the dataset, providing insights into the types and counts of correct and incorrect predictions.A confusion matrix is a table used to evaluate the performance of a classification algorithm.
 It allows you to see how well your model's predictions match the actual labels.
 The matrix compares the predicted labels with the actual labels and shows how many of the predictions were correct and where the errors occurred.

-Here’s an example of how to create and display a confusion matrix in Python using a sample dataset:

-Load a dataset.
-Split the data into training and testing sets.
-Train a classifier.
-Make predictions.
-Generate and display the confusion matrix.
-Key Terms
 True Positive (TP): The model correctly predicts the positive class.
 True Negative (TN): The model correctly predicts the negative class.
 False Positive (FP): The model incorrectly predicts the positive class (Type I error).